 No Misconduct of the Employee

-If, after the employee's works-related accident, the employee causes re-injury or aggravation or other injury, but doesn't actually do anything wrong, then the workers' compensation insurance company will likely have to continue paying benefits for all these related injuries.
+If, after the employee's work-related accident, the employee causes re-injury or aggravation or another injury, but doesn't actually do anything wrong, then the workers' compensation insurance company will likely have to continue paying benefits for all these related injuries.

 Misconduct of the Employee